Shaken or Stirred? An Analysis of MetaFormer's Token Mixing for Medical Imaging: Introduction

 \subsection{Contribution}

 Most existing applications of the MetaFormer lie outside the medical domain, and those within typically employ it without comparing different token mixers -- potentially overlooking more suitable choices.
+The medical image domain has fundamental differences to natural images with relatively smaller available datasets, different semantics of texture vs. shape features, and often standardized viewpoints with possibly subtle feature changes between scanners.
+Inductive biases of token mixers will impact results differently in both domains.
 This work presents the first comprehensive study of token mixers for medical imaging, analysing their strengths, weaknesses, and complexity in terms of trainable parameters and runtime.
-We systematically compare six token mixers, varying the kernel size for kernel-based mixers such as convolution and pooling.
-Our evaluation covers eight datasets, including seven from the medical domain and one natural image benchmark.
-We investigate two different tasks: classification as a global prediction task (five datasets) and semantic segmentation as a dense prediction task (three datasets, covering small, medium, and large resolutions).
+We systematically compare seven token mixers, varying the kernel size for kernel-based mixers such as convolution and pooling.
+Our evaluation covers nine datasets, comprising seven 2D and two 3D tasks.
+We investigate two different tasks: classification as a global prediction task (five datasets) and semantic segmentation as a dense prediction task (four datasets, covering small, medium, and large resolutions).
 The datasets represent diverse modalities, including histology, microscopy, and radiography.
 With this, we chose to expose the different token mixers to key medical imaging challenges such as large homogeneous regions in abdominal CT and long-range context requirements in pathology.
 We summarise our key findings as follows. \begin{itemize} \item Datasets containing a single dominant object in the image favour more locality and thus smaller kernel sizes.
 Conversely, datasets with a larger region of interest tend to profit from incorporating a broader spatial context through larger kernels. \item For classification, the MetaFormer trained from scratch with no token mixing already yields very competitive performance.
 The results are best when using low-complexity token mixers. \item When pretrained weights are available, exchanging token mixers introduces a domain gap.
-But pretrained weights of global attention can still be successfully utilized in local attention.
-This provides a more efficient alternative to global attention when dealing with large input resolutions. \item For segmentation, we observe that a strong local inductive bias is crucial, making grouped convolutional token mixers the most effective choice. \end{itemize}
+But pretrained weights of global attention can still be successfully utilized in local attention, provided the data domain remains consistent.
+This provides a more efficient alternative to global attention when dealing with large input resolutions.
+When an additional domain shift is introduced -- such as moving to medical imaging -- the benefits become less consistent, and improvements are only observed for certain token mixers and datasets. \item For segmentation, we observe that a strong local inductive bias is crucial, making grouped convolutional token mixers the most effective choice. \end{itemize}